 LeeYuTyayLinReh–Rehnadee Shum Diary

 LeeYuTyayLinReh is integral in the practice of Shumnam.
 It emphasizes the importance of practicing a meditation map until its goal is attained and then maintained until it leads to the revelation of the next meditation map.
 Each mystic carves his or her own way on the Path of Enlightenment.
 From the first meditation map until a mystic reaches the ultimate goal of enlightenment, the number of maps required, the sequence of maps and the time it will take is all unique.
-Two mystics might start at the same time using the same meditation map but the maps that follow is not set in anyway as a standard sequence to follow.
+Two mystics might start at the same time using the same meditation map but the maps that follow are not set in anyway as a standard sequence to follow.
 The next steps for each of the meditators can only be known through a process of revelation which is ensconsed in LeeYuTyayLinReh.

 LeeYuTyayLinReh and IngLeeYuTyayLinReh

 When I was learning Shumnam from my guru I went through this process–LeeYuTyayLinReh and IngLeeYuTyayLinReh–with him.
 I would practice a meditation map and when I reached its goal Gurudeva would tell me to continue practicing the meditation map until the goal became second nature to me.
 He would say, "practice until even your little finger experiences it."
-This is where the Rehnadee Shum Diary that is also a meaning of LeeYuTyayLinReh becomes pertinent.

 The Rehnadee Shum Diary

-If not for LeeYuTyayLinReh I would have glanced over much of the valuable insights and extra-mystic experences that I had in my Shumnam and writing them down magnified their effect on me.
-The practice enriched me with wisdom from within.
-From it I learned to recognise when I reached IngLeeYuTyayLinReh.
-This happens when I am struck by inspiration from one of the insights or experiences that I had had.
-This would lead me to either explore the Shum Lexicon or discuss with Gurudeva about the next meditation map.
-With the next meditation map set a new cycle of Shumsuh starts the next mystic journey on the Path.
+If not for LeeYuTyayLinReh I would have glanced over much of the valuable insights and extra-mystic experences that I had in my Shumnam.
+There is also the added benefit of magnifying the effect of a meditation after-the-fact through remembering and writing.
+LeeYuTyayLinReh enriched me with wisdom from within.Through its practice I learned to recognise when I reached IngLeeYuTyayLinReh.
+IngLeeYuTyayLinReh would package an inspiration from an insight or experiences that I had had and when the package struck me I would be driven to learn more about it.
+This would lead me to either explore the Shum Lexicon or discuss with Gurudeva about the experience and the next meditation map.
+In thus way the next meditation map begins a new cycle of Shumsuh on the next mystic journey on the Path.

 Breaks in Practice

 It is not uncommon for breaks to occur in a mystic's meditation practice.
 Normal changes in life as one matures to different stations can cause adjustments minor and major to schedule and responsibilities.
-They can cause breaks in the continuity of Shumnam practice, but this is neither unusual nor should it mean giving up on one's spiritual quest.
+These can cause breaks in the continuity of Shumnam practice, but they are neither unusual nor should it mean giving up on one's spiritual quest.
 These breaks can sometimes last years, however as long as the mystic can relate these breaks as part of the Path of Enlightenment the spiritual maturation process continues even if it is at a slower pace.
-How long these breaks last are irrelevant to the ability to pick up in practice where one had left it off.
+How long these breaks last are irrelevant to the ability to pick up in practice where one had left off.
 This is where LeeYuTyayLinReh, the Rehnadee Shum Diary will be of special significance.

 Other Meditation Paraphernalia